 Skip navigation

-A professor teaching a class: Be equipped to excel through Regent's Ph.D.
-Higher Education Leadership and Management.
+A professor teaching a class with a row of students in Regent's Ph.D.
+Higher Education Leadership and Management program

 Ph.D. in Education – Higher Education Leadership & Management